Classification of critically fixed anti-Thurston maps: Thurston theory for orientation-reversing maps

+The following theorem is the orientation-reversing version of the generalized Thurston theorem from \cite{buffTeichmullerSpacesHolomorphic2014}, allowing for additional marked points besides the postcritical set, and including some maps with parabolic orbifolds.

-\begin{theorem} Let $f$ be an anti-Thurston map with hyperbolic orbifold $\cO_f$.
-Then $f$ is equivalent to an anti-rational map if and only if $f$ does not have a Thurston obstruction.
-In that case, the equivalent anti-rational map is unique up to M\"obius conjugacy.
-More precisely, if $\{0,1,\infty\} \subseteq P_f$, then there is exactly one anti-rational map $g$ such that there exists a normalized Thurston equivalence between $f$ and $g$. \end{theorem} \begin{proof} One direction follows directly from Thurston's theorem for orientation-preserving maps.
-If $f$ has a Thurston obstruction $\Gamma$, then $\Gamma$ is also a Thurston obstruction for the orientation-preserving Thurston map $f^2$, so $f^2$ can not be equivalent to a rational map, and hence $f$ can not be equivalent to an anti-rational map.
+\begin{theorem} Let $(f,Q_f)$ be a marked anti-Thurston map which is not a $(2,2,2,2)$-map.
+Then the following are equivalent: \begin{itemize} \item $(f,Q_f)$ is equivalent to an anti-rational map. \item $(f,Q_f)$ does not have an obstruction. \item The canonical obstruction $\Gamma_{f,Q}$ is empty. \end{itemize} Furthermore, if this is the case, the equivalent anti-rational map is unique up to Möbius conjugacy.
+More precisely, if $\{0,1,\infty\} \subseteq Q_f$, then there is exactly one marked anti-rational map $(g,Q_g)$ such that there exists a normalized combinatorial equivalence between $(f,Q_f)$ and $(g,Q_g)$. \end{theorem} \begin{proof} From Theorem~\ref{thm:canonical-obstruction-is-empty} and Lemma~\ref{lem:canonical-obstruction-iterates} we know that the canonical obstructions for $(f,Q)$ and $(f^2,Q)$ are identical, and either map is unobstructed iff its canonical obstruction is empty.
+If either map is obstructed, then both are, and neither can be equivalent to an anti-rational or rational map.